Due to travel restrictions caused by COVID-19, there will be no international travel for the 2020/2021 academic year.

-Receive mentorship and longitudinal support for global health and health disparities activities
+Receive mentorship and support for longitudinal engagement with global health partners

-Students are encouraged to join the Pathway as early as their first year, but by no later than mid-August of their second year of medical school, to maximize benefit from the program.
-Please review the Application and Information section, below, for more details, including the exact fall deadline.
+Students are invited to join the Pathway in the fall of their first year of medical school in order to maximize the benefit from this longitudinal program.
+Please review the Application and Information section at the bottom of this page for more information.